verrazzano/docs/content/en/docs/setup/upgrade/_index.md

 need to be restarted.
 This is done so that the new version of the proxy sidecar can be injected into the pods.
 All Verrazzano pods containing Istio proxy sidecars will be restarted.
 This includes Verrazzano system pods, such as the NGINX Ingress Controller, along with Verrazzano applications.
-For WebLogic workloads, Verrazzano will shut down every domain, do the upgrade, then start every domain.
-For all other workloads, Verrazzano will perform a rolling restart when the upgrade is complete.
+For WebLogic workloads, Verrazzano will shut down every domain, do the upgrade, then restart every domain.
+For all other workloads, Verrazzano will perform a rolling restart when the upgrade has completed.
 There is no user involvement related to restarting applications; it is done automatically during upgrade.

 ## Upgrade steps
 It is important to distinguish between updating the Verrazzano platform operator versus upgrading the Verrazzano installation.